xinranxiao/meteor-spotify-web-api/README.md

 ```
 // This example is via `xinranxiao:spotify`
 var options = {
-  showDialog: true, // Whether or not to force the user to approve the app again if they’ve already done so.
+  showDialog: true, // Force the user to approve the app again if they’ve already done so.
   requestPermissions: ['user-read-email'] // Spotify access scopes.
 };